Embalming has become an increasingly common part of funeral plans over the years. But what exactly is it? And should you choose it for your loved one?

 For example, if they died in a car accident.
 When this happens, specialist embalmers can often (although not always) repair or reconstruct the person’s body or face, or mask the injuries they suffered.
 Again, this makes them look as close as possible to the way they did when they were alive.
 The process is sometimes called post-mortem surgery.

 The funeral is not taking place right away

 This can happen for lots of reasons – a common one is that people are coming from abroad to pay their respects.
 If this is the case, and people would like to view your loved one, embalming will give everybody a little more time to do this.

 The person who’s died needs to be transported overseas

 This can either mean that they are being flown into or out of the UK.
 This usually happens because the person is being repatriated (returned to their home country) or because they wanted their funeral to happen in a particular place.
 In these circumstances, the law says that the person must be embalmed.

 The send-off that's right for your loved one

-We can help you arrange the perfect goodbye, while helping you save thousands in funeral costs.
-Whether you're looking for a direct cremation or a funeral service, we're here to guide you through the process.
-Everything can be handled online or over the phone, then we'll take care of the rest.
+We can help you arrange the perfect goodbye, while helping you save thousands in funeral costs with our direct cremation.
+We're here to guide you through the process and everything can be handled online or over the phone.

 You do not have to choose embalming